jlbradley1844/jlbradley1844.github.io/_posts/2017-08-28-enough-reverse-affirmative-action-already.md

 here.
 I don't begrudge any of them their success - I'm in favor of much looser immagration.
-But don't imagine that this is due to innate merit; anybody who buys the "racialism" of American Rennaisance who beliefs this is due to naturally higher intelligence and merit of "northern asians" is a king-sized chump with no critical thinking capabilities.
+But don't imagine that this is due to innate merit; anybody who buys the "racialism" of American Rennaisance who believes this is due to naturally higher intelligence and merit of "northern asians" is a king-sized chump with no critical thinking capabilities.
 And if you think it's due to some magical "cultural advantage" they get from Confucianism or whatever, I'm skeptical; it